What Mortgage Can You Get For £600 a Month?

 £601 4.5% 30 years £132,000

-Being able to afford slightly more or less can also make a big difference so it’s worth seeing if there’s even an extra £50 a month you could contribute.
-The below tables give an idea of what £50 here and there can mean for your property search.
+Being able to afford slightly more or less can also make a big difference, so it’s worth seeing if you could contribute an extra £50 a month.
+The tables below explain what £50 here and there can mean for your property search.

 £550 a month